Nayaker/bisection-method-in-C/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
 Here's my vim.
 Pretty comfy I tell you.
-I shall never have the privilige to use [2 GB just to print a blinking cursor](https://github.com/Microsoft/vscode/issues/22900)  though!
+I shall never have the privilige to use [2 GiB just to print a blinking cursor](https://github.com/Microsoft/vscode/issues/22900)  though!
 ![N](https://imgoat.com/uploads/c8349cc726/44647.png)